vitiral/simple-quality/quiz-design.md

 ```
 [SPC-quiz]
 partof = "REQ-purpose"

-[SPC-quiz-ask]
 text = '''
-There shall be an `ask_question(question)` function which
+Asking the shall be split into two parts:
+- [[SPC-quiz-get]]: get a question to ask based on
+  previously answered questions.
-takes the question to ask and returns whether the user got
+- [[SPC-quiz-ask]]: ask the user a question and get
-it right or wrong
+  the result
+- [[SPC-answered]]: object for storing answers
 '''

 [SPC-quiz-get]